djahandarie/webext-buildtools-chrome-webstore-builder/README.md

 * [Using the Chrome Web Store Publish API](https://developer.chrome.com/webstore/using_webstore_api)
 * [How to generate Google API keys](https://github.com/DrewML/chrome-webstore-upload/blob/master/How%20to%20generate%20Google%20API%20keys.md)

+Alternatively, you can directly set valid `options.accessToken` (be sure it's not expired).

 ### Inputs
 1. **`setInputManifest(...)`**.
 Optional.
 Object with parsed extension's `package.json`.
 Will be extracted from zip if not specified.
 2. **`setInputZipBuffer(...)`**.
 Buffer with zipped extension dir.
 Required to upload extension.